dense-analysis/ale/README.md

 ### Refactoring: Rename, Actions

-ALE supports renaming symbols in symbols in code such as variables or class names with the `ALERename` command.
+ALE supports renaming symbols in code such as variables or class names with the `ALERename` command.

 `ALEFileRename` will rename file and fix import paths (tsserver